The Ghost Brigades: Universe

-All of the colonial defense forces are given genetically altered bodies with all sorts of upgrades, with the special forces getting the most.
+All of the colonial defense forces are given genetically altered bodies with all sorts of upgrades, with the Special Forces getting the most.
 These soldiers are born into these bodies, and only through their BrainPal do they know what to do.
 This universe is a hostile place and these upgrades are the bare minimum the CDF can give them just to hold their own.
 Travel in the universe is done by skip drive, an instantaneous means of transportation.

-Jane Sagan, Harry Wilson and John Perry are the only primary characters returning from Old Man's War.

-Races
+Alien species

 The Ghost Brigades introduces the following races: